Golang Benchmarking, Part 1

 return []string{component, tenant}

 However, without a benchmark we could not tell or if or how much the potential fix could improve performance.
-It is possible that a compiler would optimize this away, only creating a single slice, or at least a single allocation.

 1.2.
 Write a Simple Benchmark